Nebraska Cornhuskers women's basketball: Venues

 Nebraska played its first season as a varsity program at the NU Coliseum before spending nearly four decades at the NU Sports Complex (later the Bob Devaney Sports Center).
 The Cornhuskers won an arena-record twenty-nine consecutive games at the Devaney Center from December 1986 to January 1989.

-Nebraska moved to West Haymarket Arena (known as Pinnacle Bank Arena for sponsorship purposes) in 2013.
-Construction of the $181-million venue in Lincoln's Haymarket District was funded primarily through an occupation tax on restaurants, bars and hotels.
+Nebraska moved to Pinnacle Bank Arena in 2013.
 It has a listed capacity of 15,000 for women's basketball games.
 The team has ranked in the top twenty-five nationally in home attendance each year since moving to Pinnacle Bank Arena.

 Pinnacle Bank Arena hosted third- and fourth-round games in the 2014 NCAA Division I tournament, which featured eventual national champion Connecticut.
 Fourth-seeded Nebraska was upset by BYU in the second round and did not play on its home court.